“I no longer fancy her; it’s difficult to do.”

-Whatever you do, don’t ignore it if you find yourself fantasising about someone else in bed pretty often.
+Whatever you do, don’t ignore it if you find yourself fantasizing about someone else in bed pretty often.
 And do not think it’s okay.
-Fantasising about someone else is not always okay especially if you are married and you are feeling guilty all the time.
-Because it’s a sign that something significant is missing from your sexual life.
-It works like a defense mechanism, an escape from the reality of your relationship, but not a healthy one.
+Fantasizing about someone else is not always okay, especially if you are married and you are feeling guilty all the time.
+Because it’s a sign that something significant is missing from your sexual life, it works like a defence mechanism, an escape from the reality of your relationship, but not a healthy one.
 Your intimacy then becomes a bitter-pill experience that needs to be sugar-coated with fantasy.
-You start feeling guilty about thinking about someone else and this complicates the situation more.
+You start feeling guilty about thinking about someone else, and this complicates the situation more.